Bacitracin: Mechanism of action

 Bacitracin interferes with the dephosphorylation of C_{55}-isoprenyl pyrophosphate, and a related molecule known as bactoprenol pyrophosphate; both of these lipids function as membrane carrier molecules that transport the building-blocks of the peptidoglycan bacterial cell wall outside of the inner membrane.

 History

 Bacitracin was isolated by Balbina Johnson, a bacteriologist at the Columbia University College of Physicians and Surgeons.
-Its name derives from the fact that a compound produced by a microbe in young Margaret Tracy's (1936–1994) leg injury showed antibacterial activity.
+Its name derives from the fact that a compound produced by a microbe in young Margaret Treacy's (1936–1994) leg injury showed antibacterial activity.

 "One strain isolated from tissue debrided from a compound fracture of the tibia was particularly active.
 We named this growth-antagonistic strain for the patient, Tracy I. When cell-free filtrates of broth cultures of this bacillus proved to possess strong antibiotic activity and to be non-toxic, further study seemed warranted.
 We have called this active principle 'bacitracin'."

 Bacitracin was approved by the US FDA in 1948.